EnderX-Studios/KillerX/README.md

 - Kill and Death Scores: The plugin records every kill and death, assigning scores to players based on their performance.
 This adds a competitive element to the game, encouraging players to strive for more kills while staying alive.

-- SQLite Database: The plugin uses a robust SQLite database for storing and managing player scores, ensuring efficiency, reliability, and easy integration into existing Minecraft setups.
+- MySQL Database: The plugin uses a robust MySQL database for storing and managing player scores, ensuring efficiency, reliability, and easy integration into existing Minecraft setups.

-# :telephone_receiver: in Coming

-In the future we will add commands
-- /killerx setkill <player> <count>
-- /killerx setdeath <player> <count>
-- /killerx setstreak <player> <count>

 # :handbag: Placeholder Support